Grimidk/FormicEmpire/README.md

 A game about ants developed solely on Java, autism, energy drinks, and cigarettes.
 I refuse to use an engine or learn proper UI/UX.
-Copilot is being used to help me code, and all art is made using Aseprite with my own trackpad.
+Copilot is being used to help me debug, and all art is made using Aseprite with my own trackpad.

 I'll be taking a rest until mid-January to focus on my thesis after finishing the commits for 2025.